Homeschooling on a budget is a passion of mine.

 You really can homeschool on a budget.
 What is your favorite way to save money in your homeschool?

-This is a part of the Homeschooling 101 Party Series, check out the other posts and visit Jen’s blog PracticalbyDefault.com where she shares more practical tips and solutions for the working homeschool mom.
-Up tomorrow we will be discussing learning styles.
+This is a part of the Homeschooling 101 Series, check out the other posts and visit Jen’s blog PracticalbyDefault.com where she shares more practical tips and solutions for the working homeschool mom.
+Up tomorrow we will be sharing a Complete Guide to Learning Styles.

 - Huge List of Free Homeschooling Curriculum